 # install hugo sudo snap install hugo # create a new project hugo new site personal-blog

-If you are not using Ubuntu, it is likely that your system’s package manager provides a similarly easy experience.
+If you are not using Ubuntu, your system’s package manager likely provides a similarly easy experience.
 Refer to the official documentation for installation instructions for other operating systems.

 Before we start to work on our site, we want to install a theme: